sethadam1/PdoFish/README.md

 # PdoFish
 An Active Record style wrapper for PHP and PDO

+## Purpose
+[PHP Active Record](http://www.phpactiverecord.org) was last updated in 2010, with the latest nightly release being in 2013.
+Because PHPAR appears to be abandoned, PdoFish was designed as an extremely lightweight alternative, which recreates some of the same conventions.

 ## Currently Supported Methods
 ```Model::raw()``` - execute raw SQL
 ```Model::find_by_pk()``` - find a single row by primary key